stefanriedel/beamformer/README.md

 # beamformer

-A matlab script that simulates a planar MVDR adaptive beamformer.
+Matlab scripts that simulate a planar MVDR adaptive beamformer.